“A whole lot of not normal” – CrossFit athlete Danielle Brandon’s unconventional path to becoming one of the fittest women on earth

 - Burpee x15

 “I think it’s a fun one,” Brandon laughs.
 “For my big piece, you’ll either see a metcon [a high-intensity blend of strength, skill and cardio-focussed movements] or an interval-style workout.
-For me, it’s typically going to look more like a metcon because that’s what I’ve found works best for me, training my body in a very specific way to keep moving.”
+For me, it’s typically going to look more like a metcon because that’s what I’ve found works best, training my body in a very specific way to keep moving.

 “Because I come from an athletics background, I adapt really well to interval training.
 With the rest, I can almost recover too much, to the point where the intervals aren’t really preparing me for much.
 Whereas if I’m like, ‘What does it look like without the rest?’ it’s often not very pretty.”